 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-First and foremost, your business accounts and accounting software RUN the show folks.
-They’re where all the magic happens.
 Financing should first come from good management of resources (profits/tax money/investment capital).
 After that, South Carolina has everything under the sun including vast VC networks, entrepreneur groups and foundations, state and county-level programs and funds, tax incentives/credits, you name it.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Sweet Tea Vodka and Hugh Puppies.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 Step 8: Design & Publish A Business Website

 No one’s insinuating your business site needs to be a stilling and awe inspiring as Botany Bay Sunrise in Edisto Island.
 Listen, you can’t have warm homemade biscuits without butter and you can’t be serious about your brand if you aren’t sporting a responsive, functional, and easy to use website.
 Thankfully it’s much easier and less expensive to get one up and running these days.

 Take Action: The first step is finding the right platform, which thankfully there are some very good options.
 If you’d like our recommendation, grab a free trial to Wix or Weebly.
 They’re the easiest to use and have the best prices.
 No previous tech-skills required.